Roll20/roll20-character-sheets/Stars_Without_Number/ReadMe.md

 * Style tweaks to roll templates
 * Fixed error with attacks/skills/init using old attr mod name
 * Link to QA campaign
+* Fixed issue with Combat/Unarmed not being applied to damage rolls

 #### 0.1.5